Program Information

 State Law Requires the DMV to issue a late fee per Connecticut General Statutes, Title 14 Sec.
 14-164c(k)(1).

-The commissioner shall assess a late fee of twenty dollars against the owner of a motor vehicle that has not presented such motor vehicle for an emissions inspection within thirty days following the expiration date of the assigned inspection period, or that has not presented such motor vehicle for a reinspection within sixty days following a test failure, or both.
+The commissioner shall assess a late fee of 20.00 dollars against the owner of a motor vehicle that has not presented such motor vehicle for an emissions inspection within thirty days following the expiration date of the assigned inspection period, or that has not presented such motor vehicle for a reinspection within sixty days following a test failure, or both.

 How will I be notified about emissions testing?